cyyapye/ycy.pw/content/posts/why-do-reorgs.md

 **The incentives are misaligned.**\
 In a functional organization, no one function can be held entirely accountable for the organization's success or failure.
 When there's a failure, this often turns into a game of finger-pointing.
 Engineering blames Sales.
 Sales blames Product.
 Product blames Engineering.
 You get the idea.

 Okay, just go with divisions then.
-Division has strong accountability from the outset because there is a single neck to choke at the top of the division.
+A division has strong accountability from the outset because there is a single neck to choke at the top of the division.
 Apparently, this is also infamously known as BOL, which stands for butt on line.
 But even within a division, you could have functional sub-orgs.

 So, how do we solve the problem of misaligned incentives?